Written by Terry Smith

 Overall, this one has the power and physical features you need to comfortably and safely remove weeds.
 The 2-in-1 light/burn feature is perfect for all lengths of weed in your garden, and it feels robust enough for us to believe it will last a while.
 Taking these features into account, it would be the weed burner out of this list which I would use as my first choice in the garden and felt the most reliable too, because the others are good but they just don’t quite tick all the boxes for us.

-In our third place spot is the cheapest weed burner on the list, but just because it’s cheap doesn’t mean it disappoints.
+In our third place spot is the most expensive weed burner on the list, but just because it’s expensive doesn’t mean it disappoints.
 This is a great burner and for the price it’s even better than that.
 Quite a few weed burners out there are flimsy or break easily if they’re cheap, but this one seems pretty sturdy and it performed well for us.

-At £26.99 it has the same specifications as other burners in this list, although I wasn’t convinced it quite reached the same level of heat.
+At the lower end of the pricing, it has the same specifications as other top burners in this list when directly compared, although I wasn’t convinced it quite reached the same level of heat.
 It also had a longer cool down time, most probably because it wasn’t designed the same (obviously designed to be cheaper).
 It also took a bit longer to warm up, but in reality these three aspects were much of an issue, as it still did a solid job at burning down both a patch and a few loose weeds in the garden.
 It didn’t take long at all to take them down to the point where they won’t grow back.

 That’s why it’s our number three spot, because it’s almost half the price as other burners but works just as well despite its time and heat.
 It’s lightweight and ergonomic too, but because it burns well the lightweight isn’t too much of an issue.
 We cant guarantee this would last you as long as the others though, so use it sparingly or for loose/small patches of weeds.
 Since it took a while for it to cool down, excessive use could burn it out.